3DS - System Font Customization Guide

 . -

-On a File Explorer window, open the generated font file and install it.
+On a File Explorer window, open the merged font file and install it.

 Generating the Custom System Font